MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Remove-AntiPhishRule.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Remove-AntiPhishRule cmdlet to remove antiphishing rules from your cloud-based organization.
+Use the Remove-AntiPhishRule cmdlet to remove antiphish rules from your Office 365 Advanced Threat Protection (ATP) organization.
+There are no antiphish rules in Exchange Online Protection (EOP).

 > [!NOTE]
 > We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
 For instructions, see [Use the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2).